-2.2.2.6 OBJECTIVE: The objective is to establish regulations for all agencies and local public bodies, as well as the New Mexico state auditor's designated independent public accountants, including auditors of the OSA, performing financial audits, special audits, attestation engagements, performance audits, and forensic accounting engagements for the examination of the financial affairs of all governmental agencies and local public bodies of the state of New Mexico.
+2.2.2.6 OBJECTIVE: The objective is to establish [policies, procedures, rules, and requirements] regulations for all agencies and local public bodies, as well as the New Mexico state auditor's designated independent public accountants, including auditors of the OSA, performing [contracting and conducting] financial audits, special audits, attestation engagements, performance audits, and forensic accounting engagements [of or] for the examination of the financial affairs of all governmental agencies and local public bodies of the state of New Mexico.

-2.2.2.7 DEFINITIONS: In addition to the definitions in the Audit Act, Section 12-6-2 NMSA 1978, the following definitions will apply to all financial examinations performed under this rule:

-A. Definitions beginning with the letter "A":
+2.2.2.7 DEFINITIONS: In addition to the definitions in the Audit Act, Section 12-6-2 NMSA 1978, the following definitions will apply to all financial examinations performed under this rule: [This section describes certain terms used in 2.2.2 NMAC.
+When terminology differs from that used at a particular organization or under particular standards, auditors should use professional judgment to determine if there is an equivalent term:] A. Definitions beginning with the letter "A":